codemanas/cm-blocks-docs/docs/countdown.md

 Countdown options and customization  is categorized into Setting and Styles.

 ### Countdown Setting

 #### Expiry time
-Here you can choose the date and time of the events and start countdown to till date.
-When you click on the link a popup calendar appears on the right side from which you can choose the date and time of the events.
+Users can select the date and time of their events and initiate a countdown until the chosen date.
+Clicking on the link triggers a popup calendar to appear on the right side, enabling users to select the desired date and time for their events.

 #### Labels
 ![CM  Countdown Text](img/countdown/labels.jpg)

-Here the label text can be added for days, Hours, Minutes, Seconds and Separator as well.
+The label text can be added for days, Hours, Minutes, Seconds and Separator as well.

 #### Action after Expiry
 ![CM  Countdown Text](img/countdown/expiry-message.jpg)